 The McMillan plan was implemented slowly.
 The National Park Service did not move forward with the removal of existing trees and planting of young American elms until the 1930s.
 Not everyone who worked on the Mall was happy with the plan.
 This letter to the editor was written by a woman whose office faced the Mall and who enjoyed the shade of an oak tree just outside the building.
 She objected to the removal of the perfectly healthy oak tree for what seemed to be no good reason.

 By the time the elms were planted on the Mall, a new blight began spreading across the United States, that wasn't present at the time of the Park Commission proposal: Dutch Elm Disease.
 The disease spread easily from tree to tree, and once it appeared on the Mall many of the original elms planted in the 1930s died.
 Some elms were resistant to the disease, which is why the Jefferson Elm, an original tree from the 1930s still stands near the Smithsonian Castle and the Freer Gallery.
-Scientists study this tree in the to save other American elms.
+Scientists study this tree to save other American elms.